 Activity reports are required for employees who do not spend 100% of their time on a single grant.
-The activity report must remain on file, be prepared at least monthly (but preferably in line with pay periods), account for all time (worked, leave, holiday, etc.) and the source of funds, and be signed by the employee and a supervisor with firsthand knowledge of the work performed by the employee.
-Some timesheets or timekeeping systems allow for categorization of time by activity and in these instances a separate personnel activity report is not required however, the activities noted should allow for the identification of the funding source.
-An example of a Time and Activity Report reporting allocation by funding source may be found at: https://egrants.gov.texas.gov/FileDirectory/OOG Sample Monthly Time-Activity Rpt v5.xlsx.
+The activity report must remain on file, be prepared at least monthly (but preferably in line with pay periods), account for all time worked (leave, holiday, etc.) and the source of funds, and be signed by the employee and a supervisor with firsthand knowledge of the work performed by the employee.
+Some timesheets or timekeeping systems allow for categorization of time by activity and in these instances a separate personnel activity report is not required.
+An example of a timesheet with activity included may be found at:

+https://egrants.gov.texas.gov/FileDirectory/OOG Sample Monthly Time-Activity Rpt v5.xlsx.